 But Jones does have the advantage of competing in the sport just two years ago.
 Tyson looked shocking in his last two fights up to 2005.

-Therefore, there are many who believe the contest is evened out.
-Whilst there are also plenty who say the battle should not go ahead.
+Therefore, many believe the contest is evened out.
+While there are also plenty, who say the battle should not go ahead.

-It all goes down in less than two months’ time on PPV.
+It all goes down in less than two months on PPV.